 Whether you’re vegan or not, gourmands should head to Ajiro Honten near Myoshin-ji Temple to enjoy gorgeously cooked, multi-course Buddhist temple vegan meals.
 One of their claims to fame: they’re the longest running vegan restaurant in the city to keep their Michelin star. - Towzen

 If you’ve always avoided ramen because you’re vegetarian or vegan, you no longer have to worry.
-Towzen serves up one of Kyoto’s most delicious bowls of soy milk ramen, and it’s completely vegan! - Daitokuji Ikkyu
+Towzen serves up one of Kyoto’s most delicious bowls of soy milk ramen, and it’s completely vegan! - Grand Burger

 For great shojin ryori, look no further than Daitokuji Ikkyu.
 This Zen temple vegetarian restaurant is the oldest existing one of its kind in Kyoto – it’s over 500 years old! - Toraya Ichijoji